articles

 • Scout Law: A Scout is trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean, and reverent.

-Scouting Programs:
+Scouting Programs

-• Cub Scouts: for boys and girls in grades kindergarten through fifth grade.
+• Cub Scouts: for boys and girls in kindergarten through fifth grade.
 With younger kids there tends to be more parent / caregiver involvement, with many activities and adventures open to the whole family.

 • Scouts BSA: for youths 11 - 17 years old, typically Middle and High School aged kids, since the kids are older they take a more active roll in the troop, but they are always happy when parents lend a hand or take on leadership roles.
 This is the traditional Scouting experience, service, community engagement and leadership development become increasingly important parts of the program as youth lead their own activities and work their way toward earning Scouting’s highest rank, Eagle Scout.